gjlbeckers-uu/aglcheck/README.rst

 aglcheck is a python library for analyzing similarity between strings used in artificial grammar learning (AGL) experiments.

-aglcheck was initially written to analyze string sets for acoustic similarity in a sample of 9 AGL studies in nonhuman animals for the scientific paper:
+aglcheck was initially written to analyze string sets for unintentional confounds based on acoustic similarity in a sample of 9 AGL studies in nonhuman animals for the scientific paper:

 Beckers, G.J.L., Berwick B.C., Okanoya, K. and Bolhuis, J.J.
 (2016) What do
 animals learn in artificial grammar studies?
 Neuroscience & Biobehavioral Reviews [http://dx.doi.org/10.1016/j.neubiorev.2016.12.021])

-However the wider objective is to provide visualization software that can be used to analyze AGL string design in general.
+However the wider objective is to provide visualization software that can be used to analyze AGL string set design in general.

 An example of a visualization that shows a bias in shared chunk length and corresponding duration is ('E' strings are exposure strings, 'CT' grammar